Amazon WAF Bot Control rule group - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 This rule group uses Amazon WAF token management to inspect and label web requests according to the status of their Amazon WAF tokens.
 Amazon WAF uses tokens for client session tracking and verification.

-For information about tokens and token management, see Amazon WAF web request tokens.
+For information about tokens and token management, see Token use in Amazon WAF intelligent threat mitigation.

-For information about the label components described here, see Label syntax and naming requirements.
+For information about the label components described here, see Label syntax and naming requirements in Amazon WAF.

 Client session label